jancassio/docz/CONTRIBUTING.md

 # Contributing

 Contributions, issues and feature requests are very welcome.
 If you are using this package and fixed a bug for yourself, please consider submitting a PR!
-Also you can ping me at [Twitter](https://twitter.com/pedronauck)
+Also, you can ping me on [Twitter](https://twitter.com/pedronauck).

 ## Guidelines

-If you are planning to submit a pull request, it's very important follow these basic rules:
+If you are planning to submit a pull request, it's very important to follow these basic rules:

 ### Commit messages

-Commit messages should follow the [commit message convention](https://conventionalcommits.org/) so that changelogs can be automatically generated.
-Commit messages will be automatically validated upon commit.
-If you are not familiar with the commit message convention, you can use `yarn commit` instead of `git commit`, which provides an interactive CLI for generating proper commit messages.
+Commit messages should follow the [commit message convention](https://conventionalcommits.org/) so, changelogs could be generated automatically by that.
+Commit messages are validated automatically upon commit.
+If you aren't familiar with the commit message convention, you can use yarn commit (or `npm run commit`) instead of git commit, which provides an interactive CLI for generating proper commit messages.

 ### General guidelines